alvinng4/ChessSL/README.md

 ```
 numpy==1.26.4
 torch==2.4.0
+pyyaml==6.0.2
 ```
-Extra packages should be required to run the engine in CUDA, depending on your system.
+Extra packages may be required to run the engine in CUDA, depending on your system.
-It is possible to run it on a CPU, but it will be significantly slower.

 After installing the packages, compile the dynamic-link library by
 ```